Nazım Terzioğlu

-Nazım Terzioğlu (1912–September 20, 1976) was one of the first mathematicians in Turkish academia.
+Nazım Terzioğlu (1912 – September 20, 1976) was a Turkish mathematician.
+He was one of the first mathematicians in Turkish academia.
+His son, Tosun Terzioğlu, was also a mathematician.

 Early life

 Nazım Terzioğlu completed his primary education in his place of birth, Kayseri.
-He started his secondary education in Istanbul and then continued in Izmir until his graduation from Izmir High School in 1930.
-At that time, some of Turkey's most qualified mathematics teachers worked at Izmir High School.
+He started his secondary education in Istanbul and then continued in İzmir until his graduation from İzmir High School in 1930.
+At that time, some of Turkey's most qualified mathematics teachers worked at İzmir High School.
 Alumni of that school included mathematicians such as Cahit Arf (1910–1997) and Tevfik Oktay Kabakcıoğlu (1910–1971).